 The cancellation of two community designs in the design protection for the famous Porsche 911 was confirmed before the European Court.
 The overall impression is dominated by the very similar general structure of the conflicting designs.
 The Porsche Community designs therefore lack individual character – an important legal case for the entire national and international automotive industry.

-The Court of Justice of the European Union(CJEU, EU:T:2019:380 and EU:T:2019:377) has issued two judgements yesterday on the cancellation of design protection for the famous Porsche Model 911, which is of interest to the entire national and international automotive industry.
+The Court of Justice of the European Union(CJEU, EU:T:2019:380 and EU:T:2019:377) has issued two judgements on 7th june 2019 on the cancellation of design protection for the famous Porsche Model 911, which is of interest to the entire national and international automotive industry.
 After Porsche’s opposition to the cancellation of two Community designs (No 1230593-0001 and No 198387-0001) had been rejected before the Board of Appeal of the European Union Intellectual Property Office (EUIPO) on 19 January 2018 (‘the contested decision’), Porsche lodged a complaint before the European Court of Justice.
 The opposing party is a German toy manufacturer from Nuremberg, Autec AG with its boss Kurt Hesse.
 The German toy manufacturer had applied for the cancellation of the design protection for the Porsche 911 and got the right before the EUIPO.

 Autotec AG had argued that the design of the 991 series of the Porsche 911 passenger car lacked both novelty and individual character, since the two contested Porsche designs would not differ appreciably from the other Porsche 911 models which had been put on the market since its original version of 1963.

 Please read in this context also our article: Design protection of the Porsche 911 in danger – because the brand remains true to itself (from april 2018)